CFR Marfă

 CFR Marfă is the state-owned freight railway business of Romania.

 Formerly the freight division of Căile Ferate Române (CFR), it was separated in 1998 to become a semi-independent business.

 In April 2013, under pressure from the IMF to reform the state sector, the Romanian government offered to sell a 51% stake in CFR Marfă In May 2013, three bids were received; from OmniTRAX, SC Grup Feroviar Român, and a partnership between Transferoviar Grup and Donau-Finanz.
 The government rejected all three bids.
 In September 2013, the 51% stake in CFR Marfă was sold to Grup Feroviar Român for €202 million, although complete payment would be deferred until the deal is approved by competition authorities.
+The deal was never consummated and the company remains completely state owned.

 CFR Marfă is making heavy losses.
 In 2013, it expects to lose €47 million; it lost €20 million in 2012 on earnings of €288.8 million.
 It has not posted a profit since 2007.
 As part of the privatisation, the Romanian government has allocated CFR Marfă 606 million lei (€137 million) of rail infrastructure debts.
+In 2023, the company earned €157 million, while debts totaled €910 million.

+In light of CFR Marfă’s dire financial position, the Romanian government has announced plans to liquidate the company and replace it with a new entity, Carpatica Feroviar.
+The new entity should take over CFR Marfă’s role in the Romanian freight rail sector in March 2025.